AniketPrajapati-asp/color_game/README.md

 # color_game
-A fun game which helps in logical thinking
+A fun game which helps in logical thinking and also a exercise of your eyes